ersinha/ersinha/README.md

 💡 &nbsp;I like to explore new challenges.\
 🔭 I’m currently working on [SuDrives](https://www.sudrives.com/).\
-✍️ &nbsp;In my free time, I Read Books and Do Stock Market Technical Analysis.\
+✍️ &nbsp;In my free time, I Read Books and do Stock Market Technical Analysis.\
 💬 &nbsp;Feel free to reach out to me for Stock Technical Analysis and Software Testing or just for some interesting discussion.\
 ✉️ &nbsp;You can shoot me an email at er.sinha66@gmail.com!
 I'll try to respond as soon as I can.\
 📄 &nbsp;Please have a look at my [Résumé](https://drive.google.com/file/d/1J_dWXbFEqUSlruKay9JulY9kGwjTaJXz/view?usp=sharing) for more details about me.
 I'm open to feedback and suggestions!